9dots/9dots.io-pages/OiyiCXA.md

 ---
 author: danleavitt0
 views: 0
-published: true
+published: false
 type: lesson
 blurb: "For the final day of the project, groups will make finish editing their videos by adding titles and touching up any additional sounds."
 org: 9dots
 title: "Editing: Finish Project"
+objective:
-objective: "By the end of the lesson, students will be able to finish editing their videos by completing the editing checklist, and use a title to show the ending credits for their movie."
+  - Finish editing their videos by completing the editing checklist
+  - Use a title to show the ending credits for their movie
 image: "http://uploads.9dots.io/Ol3wjnh_md.jpg"
 id: "9dots-OiyiCXA"
 fullImage: "http://uploads.9dots.io/Ol3wjnh_lrg.jpg"